 What is the alternative to buying stuff for the sake of owning them?
 Renting, for instance.
 There is no rule that prevents companies who sells products, to also have a rental service.

 What would be a mistake though, is to interpret peoples wish to spend less, as a signal to offer more cheap stuff to buy.
-That’s the least thing this world needs.
+That’s the last thing this world needs.

 Jarno Vanhatapio from NA-KD with moderator Paulina Modlitba at Breakit Retail Tech 2018.